Dee Why - North

 Dee Why - North features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Dee Why - North's dwellings, as recorded in the latest Census, consisted of 10.5% houses and 89.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metropolitan areas which had 57.6% houses and 42.4% other dwellings.
+In Dee Why - North, as recorded in the latest Census, houses constituted 10.5% of dwellings while other types such as semi-detached homes, apartments, and others made up 89.5%.
+In contrast, Sydney metropolitan area had 57.6% houses and 42.4% other dwellings.
 Home ownership in Dee Why - North stood at 20.1%, with mortgaged dwellings at 30.2% and rented ones at 49.8%.
-The median monthly mortgage repayment was $2,400, below Sydney metro's average of $3,000.
-Weekly rent in the area averaged $550, compared to Sydney's $592.
-Nationally, Dee Why - North's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,400, lower than Sydney's average of $3,000.
+Median weekly rent in Dee Why - North was $550 compared to Sydney's $592.
+Nationally, mortgage repayments averaged $1,863 and rents were $375.

 Frequently Asked Questions - Housing